pranav-ap/blog/content/posts/perceptron.md

 \end{cases}
 $$

 where, $b$ is the bias.
-The **bias** value shifts the decision boundary away from the origin and is independent of any input value.
+The **bias** value shifts the decision boundary towards or away from the origin and is independent of any input value.

 If $b$ is negative and threshold is $0$, then $\sum_i w_i  x_i$ must produce a positive value greater than $\mid b \mid$ in order to push get a positive response.